IBM/StorageScaleVagrant/aws/README.md

 ## Decide on how to integrate the Storage Scale self-extracting installation package

 Depending on your network connectivity, it takes some time to upload the Storage Scale self-extracting installation package into AWS.
 There are two approach options to optimize the creation of the AWS AMI image for Storage Scale:
-1. Save the self-extracting installation package to `SpectrumScaleVagrant\software` before you to boot the virtual machine from which you create the Storage Scale AWS AMI.
+1. Save the self-extracting installation package to `StorageScaleVagrant\software` before you to boot the virtual machine from which you create the Storage Scale AWS AMI.
 Then Vagrant will automatically copy it during the provisioning process (`Vagrant up`) from your host to the virtual machine in AWS.
 1. Copy the self-extracting installation package to `/software` of your virtual machine, after you have booted it.
 This approach is faster, if you have a copy for instance in an S3 bucket.

-## Spectrum Scale Base AMI - An AWS AMI optimized for Storage Scale
+## Storage Scale Base AMI - An AWS AMI optimized for Storage Scale

 The virtual machines are based on the official CentOS/8 AWS AMI.
 Storage Scale requires a couple of additional RPMs.
 We create a custom Storage Scale Base AMI to accelerate the provisioning of the virtual machines for the Storage Scale environment.

 To start the initial virtual machine:
-1. `cd SpectrumScaleVagrant\aws\prep-ami`
+1. `cd StorageScaleVagrant\aws\prep-ami`
 1. `Vagrant up`
 1. `Vagrant ssh`

 Copy the Storage Scale self-extracting installation package to `/software`, if you decided for approach option 2 above.

 ```
-SpectrumScaleVagrant\aws\prep-ami>vagrant ssh
+StorageScaleVagrant\aws\prep-ami>vagrant ssh

 [centos@ip-172-31-27-143 ~]$ ls -l software/
 total 1527996
 -rw-r--r--.
-1 centos centos        134  4.
-Apr 12:22 README
+1 centos centos        134 31.
+Mai 11:32 README
--rw-r--r--.
-1 centos centos 1564715222 11.
-Apr 01:42 Spectrum_Scale_Developer-5.1.7.1-x86_64-Linux-install
+-rwxr-xr-x.
+1 centos centos 1568773648 24.
+Mai 01:03 Storage_Scale_Developer-5.1.8.0-x86_64-Linux-install
 -rw-r--r--.
-1 centos centos         88 11.
-Apr 01:42 Spectrum_Scale_Developer-5.1.7.1-x86_64-Linux-install.md5
+1 centos centos         87 24.
+Mai 01:03 Storage_Scale_Developer-5.1.8.0-x86_64-Linux-install.md5

 [centos@ip-172-31-27-143 ~]$ exit
 logout
 Connection to ec2-34-224-86-55.compute-1.amazonaws.com closed.

-SpectrumScaleVagrant\aws\prep-ami>
+StorageScaleVagrant\aws\prep-ami>
 ```

 Having checked that `DeleteOnTermination` is set to `true` (see [Appendix](#appendix-avoid-orphaned-root-volumes)) we can build the Storage Scale AWS AMI and terminate the virtual machine:
-1. `vagrant package SpectrumScale_base --output SpectrumScale_base.box`
+1. `vagrant package StorageScale_base --output StorageScale_base.box`
 1. `vagrant destroy`

 If `vagrant package` fails with the error message `Malformed => AMI names must be between 3 and 128 characters long, and may contain letters, numbers, '(', ')', '.', '-', '/' and '_'` you need to apply a patch described in the [Appendix](#appendix-fix-for-vagrant-aws-packaging) to your local copy of vagrant-aws and try again.

-## Configure the SpectrumScale_base AMI ID
+## Configure the StorageScale_base AMI ID

-The `vagrant package ...` command of the previous step prints the AMI ID of the new SpectrumScale_base AMI:
+The `vagrant package ...` command of the previous step prints the AMI ID of the new StorageScale_base AMI:

 ```
 ...
-==> SpectrumScale_base: Waiting for the AMI 'ami-05d550f0ea6e84325' to burn...
+==> StorageScale_base: Waiting for the AMI 'ami-05d550f0ea6e84325' to burn...
 ...
 ```

-Copy the `Vagrantfile.aws-ami.sample` to `Vagrantfile.aws-ami` and update that file with the AMI ID of the SpectrumScale_base AMI:
+Copy the `Vagrantfile.aws-ami.sample` to `Vagrantfile.aws-ami` and update that file with the AMI ID of the StorageScale_base AMI:

 ```
-cd SpectrumScaleVagrant\aws
+cd StorageScaleVagrant\aws
 copy Vagrantfile.aws-ami.sample Vagrantfile.aws-ami
 notepad Vagrantfile.aws-ami
 ```